ZewdieMc/DS/README.md

 6. check Balance
 7. Change Pin.

 We used JDBC (Java Dabatase Connectivity) to store the account information of a customer.
-A customer can remotely issue each of the above operations by simply sending a remote reference request to an RMI server which inturn will fetch the data from the database with the help of JDBC.
+A customer can remotely issue each of the above operations by simply sending a remote reference request which contains remote method paramters using a process called marshallig to an RMI server which inturn will fetch the data from the database with the help of JDBC.
+Once the database server responds to the RMI server, the RMI server will serve the RMI client by sending the stub of the skeleton of the remote methods it owns.